biruksolomon/taskmaster-springboot/README.md

-#  TaskMaster — Multi-User Task Management System (Spring Boot 3 + MySQL)
+#  TaskMaster — Multi-User Task Management System (Spring Boot 3 + PostgreSQL)

 TaskMaster is a **backend API** built with **Java Spring Boot 3**, designed to manage **projects, tasks, teams, and roles** efficiently.
 It provides secure authentication, email communication, and real-time collaboration — all built with clean RESTful architecture.